 Photograph copyright: Merrill A. Peterson

-Drepana arcuata is a small to medium-sized slight-bodied moth (FW length 17–20 mm) with broad hook-tipped wings that is widely distributed in forests and flies from spring to early fall.
-The outer margins of both wings are smooth.
+Drepana arcuata is a small to medium-sized slight-bodied moth (FW length 17–20 mm) that is widely distributed in forests and flies from spring to early fall.
+Its forewings are broad and hook-tipped, and have smooth outer margins.
 The ground color is light yellow-brown to ochre, with a fine pattern of wavy brown-gray transverse lines.
 A strong warm-brown and black curved line extends from the distal third of the trailing margin to the apex, curving into the hook.
 The fringe is dark brown, black at the apex.
 Two gray spots mark the ends of the discal spot and a single small dot is the orbicular spot.
 The hindwing is slightly lighter colored than the forewing.
-Its lines are darkest posteriorly and fade anteriorly.
+Its lines are darkest toward the posterior and fade toward the anterior.
 The hindwing discal spot is formed by two spots, one at each end of the cell.
 The hindwing fringe is orange-brown.
 The head and thorax match the forewing.
 The antennae of both sexes are bipectinate, more strongly in males.

 Drepana arcuata is easily recognized by its pale yellow-brown color and smooth lateral forewing margin with a strongly hooked tip.
-It is most similar to Drepana bilineata which differs from it in having an uneven forewing outer margin and two dark transverse lines that do not extend to the apex.
+It is most similar to Drepana bilineata, but while D. bilineata has an uneven forewing outer margin and two dark transverse lines that do not extend to the apex, D. arcuata does not.

 Species in the family Drepanidae resemble inchworm moths (Geometridae) in general form.

 The larva is mottled brown and green with knobby dorsal scoli or tubercles.
 It is illustrated by Miller and Hammond (2003).